nicholaspung/gatsby/docs/docs/typography-js.md

 Font sizes of all elements in Typography.js grow and shrink in relation to the `baseFontSize` defined above.
 Try playing around with this value to see the visual difference it can make to your website.

-A full list of options that can be specified when defining a new typography can be found at [Typography.js](https://kyleamathews.github.io/typography.js/).
+To see a list of options to define a new typography, you can visit [Typography.js](https://kyleamathews.github.io/typography.js/).

 ## Installing Typography themes

-Typography.js has some built in themes that can save time when defining your websites font styling.
-The Funston theme maintained by Typography is one such theme and can be installed from npm running the command: `npm install typography-theme-funston --save`
+Typography.js has built in themes that can save time when defining your website's font styling.
+The Funston theme, maintained by Typography, is one of the built in themes.
+To install the Funston theme from npm, run the command: `npm install typography-theme-funston --save`

-To use the theme, edit the `typography.js` file that you created before and inform typography of the new configuration:
+To use the theme, edit the `typography.js` file that you created before and inform Typography of the new configuration:

 ```diff:title=src/utils/typography.js
 import Typography from "typography";